Jimmy-b36/indeed-job-finder/readme.md

 ## Overview

+I made this script for personal use to find jobs that match my skills.

 This python script will launch indeed on a browser using selenium and search for jobs based on the parameters you provide. the main function running script in find_jobs.py will create a csv list of jobs that match the parameters you provide.
 I have added some of the main parameters that I use to search for jobs.
 You can add more parameters to the search by adding them the methods get_url & main in indeed_web_scraper.py